Batten University: Campus

 The 12 acre Beech Forest, a rare example of an old-growth stand of beech trees, was designated a Natural Heritage Resource by the Commonwealth of Virginia in 1992.
 The campus features over 13 miles of biking and hiking paths and trails.

-In July 2023, Virginia Wesleyan and the Virginia Museum of Contemporary Art announced their collaboration on the construction of a $25 million facility to be built on the University's Virginia Beach campus.
+In July 2023, Batten University and the Virginia Museum of Contemporary Art announced their collaboration on the construction of a $25 million facility to be built on the university's Virginia Beach campus.
 The groundbreaking ceremony took place in August 2024, celebrating the facility’s donors: Jane Batten, Joan Brock, and Susan and David Goode.
+The Museum opened in April of 2026.